Skip to Content

 Notification Destinations

 Notification destinations define where CloudQuery Platform sends notifications when alerts are triggered or policy violations are detected.
-Each destination is an HTTP endpoint that receives POST requests with event details.
+There are two destination types: Slack (native integration with OAuth and channel selection) and Webhook (HTTP POST to any endpoint).

-1. In the sidebar, click your user icon and select Admin Settings.
+1. In the sidebar, click your user icon and select Organization settings.

 3. Click Add notification destination.